Project-NISEI/cobra/README.md

 to connect your GitHub repository to Pulumi and DigitalOcean.
 Follow the following steps:

 1. Tell Pulumi we want it to configure Cobra with `pulumi config set cobra:configure_cobra true`.
-2. Set your reserved IP in Pulumi with `pulumi config set cobra:reserved_ip 123.456.789.0`.
-3. Set the domain you want to use in Pulumi, with `pulumi config set cobra:cobra_domain your_domain.com`.
+2. Set the domain you want to use in Pulumi, with `pulumi config set cobra:cobra_domain your_domain.com`.
    Ensure you own the domain you want to use.
-4. If you have NetrunnerDB client credentials, encrypt them with these commands:
+3. If you have NetrunnerDB client credentials, encrypt them with these commands:
    ```shell
    pulumi config set cobra:nrdb_client --secret
    pulumi config set cobra:nrdb_secret --secret
    ```
    If you don't have client credentials, you can still deploy but you won't be able to log into Cobra.
-5. Set a Pulumi access token and a DigitalOcean token in GitHub repository secrets, PULUMI_ACCESS_TOKEN and DIGITALOCEAN_TOKEN.
+4. Set a Pulumi access token and a DigitalOcean token in GitHub repository secrets, PULUMI_ACCESS_TOKEN and DIGITALOCEAN_TOKEN.
 You can get these from the Pulumi and DigitalOcean websites, see their documentation.
-6. Check in the resulting Pulumi.stackname.yaml file to Git, on a branch named `deploy/stackname` matching the name of your Pulumi stack.
+5. Check in the resulting Pulumi.stackname.yaml file to Git, on a branch named `deploy/stackname` matching the name of your Pulumi stack.
-7. Push your branch to your fork on GitHub and watch the output in the Actions tab.
+6. Push your branch to your fork on GitHub and watch the output in the Actions tab.

 You can SSH to the resulting droplet with `deploy/bin/ssh-to-droplet`.
-The app should already be accessible at your domain if the Actions deploy job was successful.
-If you manage to configure DNS before it requests a certificate, the whole deployment job should take about 10 minutes starting with an empty Pulumi stack.
+If the Actions deploy job was successful, you can point your DNS to the new droplet, or assign it a reserved IP that your domain already points to.
+The whole deployment job should take about 10 minutes starting with an empty Pulumi stack.

 ## :bug: Troubleshooting